Welcome to today's edition of the Rush 24-7 podcast.

 The findings of our comprehensive, thorough, and independent investigation, coupled with the medical examiner's determination that Mr. Gray's death was a homicide, which we received today, has led us to believe that we have probable cause to file criminal charges.

-Now it's a you heard the cheering there, and it's important to note that it is important to note that the crowd gathered around cheered, and the city is cheering.
+It is important to note that the crowd gathered around cheered, and the city is cheering.

-And here's the here's the next bite.
+And here's the next bite.

 To the people of Baltimore and the demonstrators across America, I heard your call for no justice, no peace.